 CRNAs are battle-tested providers.
 Nurse anesthetists have been the main providers of anesthesia care to U.S. military personnel on the front lines since World War I, and remain the primary anesthesia providers in austere combat theaters.
 In fact, CRNAs most commonly are the only anesthesia providers in the military’s forward surgical teams.
 CRNAs’ care is high-quality and safe, even in the most stressful and emergent situations, as in any active duty military circumstance.Nurses first provided anesthesia to wounded soldiers during the Civil War.

 In today's changing health-care environment, patients want health care delivered with personal care, at a lower cost, with a high degree of confidence.
 CRNAs deliver all of these by staying with their patients throughout the entire procedure and ensuring that the whole of the patient is cared for --- physically, mentally and emotionally.

-The Pennsylvania Association of Nurse Anesthetists represents more than 3,000 certified registered nurse anesthetists and students in Pennsylvania.
+The Pennsylvania Association of Nurse Anesthetists represents more than 3,700 certified registered nurse anesthetists and students across Pennsylvania.
 CRNAs are highly-skilled advance practice nurses who ensure the highest level of care to those they serve.

 Founded in 1931, the American Association of Nurse Anesthetists is the professional association representing nearly 54,000 certified registered nurse anesthetists and student registered nurse anesthetists nationwide.